counter stats

 Part I: Understanding Network structure

 Part II.
-Exploiting Network structure
+The impact of network structure

 Part III.
 Network economics